How to Become a Speech-Language Pathologist in Mississippi

 The services of speech-language pathologists (SLPs) are absolutely vital to clients who suffer from a range of communicative disorders.
 Through speech-language pathology, you’ll have the opportunity to help clients restore or rehabilitate speech and reach personal goals.

-If you want to pursue an SLP master’s degree in Mississippi, you may choose from four different universities throughout the state that are accredited by the American Speech-Language-Hearing Association.
-Staying in-state has its benefits; in 2015, a bill was passed to fund the Speech-Language Pathologist Loan forgiveness program, available for graduates of master’s programs who agree to work in a Mississippi public school for at least two years.
+If you want to pursue an SLP master’s degree in Mississippi, you may choose from five different universities throughout the state that are accredited by the American Speech-Language-Hearing Association.
+Staying in-state has its benefits.
+For example, in Mississippi a state bill was passed to fund the Speech-Language Pathologist Loan forgiveness program, available for graduates of master’s programs who agree to work in a Mississippi public school for at least two years.

 Featured Programs: